 The Agate stone contains brilliant blue quartz crystals with the wide eyes and big smile of the beloved Cookie Monster character from Sesame Street.

-Agate is an often-colorful, banded volcanic rock formation consisting of chalcedony and quartz as its primary components.
-Agate minerals tend to from within pre-existing hollow rock.
-The cavity inside the hollow rock are caused by gases trapped inside the liquid volcanic material before the rock hardens.
+Agate is an often colorful, banded volcanic rock formation consisting of chalcedony and quartz as its primary components.
+Agate minerals tend to form within pre-existing hollow rock.
+The cavity inside the hollow rock is caused by gases trapped inside the liquid volcanic material before the rock hardens.
 These cavities are then filled with silica fluids from the volcanic material.

 Agate is named after the Achates River (now known as the Dirillo River) on the island of Sicily, Italy, whose upper waters were an ancient source of this gemstone.